OpenModelica/OpenModelica/usersguide-sphinx/source/omnotebook.rst

 practical programming assignments.
 All exercises provide answers in order to give the user immediate feedback.

-Figure 4 -28 shows part of Chapter 9 of the DrModelica teaching material.
+:numref:`omnotebook-drmodelica-ch9` shows part of Chapter 9 of the DrModelica teaching material.
 Here the user can read about language constructs, like algorithm sections, when-statements, and reinit equations, and then practice these constructs by solving the exercises corresponding to the recently studied section.

 .. figure :: media/omnotebook-drmodelica-ex1.png
   :name: omnotebook-drmodelica-ex1